amphonie/CART-315/Process/Journal.md

 # Weekly Class Journal

 ## Notes for Class 8
+"Blur" - Integrating Mechanics and Narrative

+Today, I've made substantial progress on the foundational mechanics and narrative integration for "Blur," a game that explores the complexities of memory and perception through an interactive, psychological thriller format.
+Below is a detailed breakdown of the mechanics and how they interplay with the game's narrative and artistic direction.
+### Mechanics Overview:

+    Sanity Mechanic:
+        Function: Acts as the primary resource for the protagonist.
+Maintaining Sanity is crucial as it directly affects the clarity of objectives and the stability of the game environment.
+        Gameplay Impact: High Sanity levels ensure clearer objectives and stable environments.
+Conversely, low Sanity levels distort perceptions and increase environmental hazards by spawning more enemies.
+        Developer Note: Implementing a high-risk/high-reward system where players might deliberately lower their Sanity to gain specific advantages, such as enhanced abilities or access to hidden areas.
+This mechanic requires careful balancing to incentivize risk while maintaining gameplay fairness.

+    Focus Mechanic:
+        Function: Allows players to concentrate deeply, sacrificing Sanity to uncover crucial plot elements or secrets within the game.
+        Gameplay Impact: Using Focus decreases Sanity but increases Clarity, which will be crucial for understanding the deeper lore and unlocking narrative pathways.

+    Lucidity:
+        Function: Measures the protagonist's understanding and comprehension of the environment and narrative.
+        Gameplay Impact: Higher Clarity improves decision-making abilities and protects against Sanity loss, acting as a buffer and strategic resource.
+### Collectibles and Progression:

+    Memories: Serve as key collectibles that piece together the protagonist's life story and the underlying narrative.
+Players must manage their Sanity carefully to acquire and preserve these memories, which unlock new levels, backstory elements, and essential game insights.
+### Enemy Design:

+    Creatures: Symbolize the inner turmoil and confusion stemming from memory loss.
+These enemies consume memories, altering the game's world and increasing the difficulty.
+Defeating these creatures can restore Sanity and offer resources to strengthen the player's abilities.
+### Weapon System:

+   #### Concept: Weapons in "Blur" are manifestations of the protagonist's psychological defense mechanisms.
+    Examples:
+        Resilience: Acts like a shield, reducing damage and preventing memory loss temporarily.
+        Avoidant: Enhances dodging capabilities, suitable for players who prefer agility over strength.
+        Displacement: Allows players to redirect damage back to enemies, effective in crowd control.

+### Narrative Threads:

+    The protagonist revisits their own forgotten memories, unraveling hidden truths and confronting past traumas.
+The narrative is designed to be non-linear, with elements influenced by player choices and Sanity levels.

+### Artistic Direction:

+    A mood board has been created to visualize the game's PS1-inspired aesthetics, which align with the themes of nostalgia and the elusive nature of memory.
+The visual style will evoke a sense of familiarity yet alienation, enhancing the game's psychological impact.

+### Reflections:

+Integrating these mechanics into "Blur" has been a challenging yet rewarding process.
+The goal is to craft an experience that not only entertains but also provokes thought about the nature of memory and identity.
+Feedback from initial pitch presentations has been invaluable, directing adjustments to the narrative and mechanics to better align with our vision and player expectations.

+Next Steps:

+    Refine the risk-reward balance for the Sanity mechanic.
+    Expand the narrative to include more dynamic encounters influenced by player Sanity and Clarity levels.
+    Further develop the weapon upgrade system to ensure it reflects the personal growth and challenges faced by the protagonist.

+## Notes for Class 8
 I delved into the core mechanics of the game, contemplating two pivotal questions.
 First, how can a game mechanic embody a human defense mechanism?
 Second, how can we craft a scene that mirrors the aesthetic of someone's memory fading?

 ### Mechanisms